 Arc’teryx was founded in Canada and continues all of its operations there to this day.
 They believe in order to produce the best performing products, they need to place themselves in the epicentre of where they’re going to be used.
-The environments and weather of Canada is the source of inspiration for the brand and forces them to innovate and improve their products in order to meet the ever changes conditions they experience.
+The environment and weather of Canada is the source of inspiration for the brand and forces them to innovate and improve their products in order to meet the ever-changing conditions they experience.
 Arc’teryx boots will perform above and beyond your expectations and will last a lifetime.

 For more than 110 years, Red Wing has been producing hard-wearing, durable boots that also reign supreme when it comes to comfort.
 The Minnesota-based brand was founded to create boots for the hard-working individuals in the local area who needed a shoe for their jobs in logging, mining, and farming.
 The brand continues to make its most iconic boot 8138 Heritage which is more popular than ever.

 Back in 1883, Mr G.A.
 Krause founded Wolverine as a small leather tannery with only a handful of employees.
 Their dedication to creating shoes with quality craftsmanship has made them famous for comfort and toughness.
 Their most iconic boot, the 1000 mile, was built for work and was named after its ability to be used for 1000+ miles plus on the job.